 Class time will consist of two presentations.
-Presentations can be up to 30 minutes in length and are followed by a 15 minute question and answer period.
+Presentations can be up to 30 minutes in length and are followed by a 15minute question and answer period.
 Following the question and answer period, students and faculty will have 5 minutes to finalize their feedback forms.
 The 30 minute time limit of the talks will be strictly enforced by a time keeper.
-Presentation dates are scheduled by the course instructor and will be provided to students during the first class.
-Students are free to trade dates with other student and are required to inform the instructor of the change.
+The role will rotate among the students.
+Presentation dates will be scheduled by the end of class on October 7, 2020.
+Students are free to trade dates with other student but are required to inform the instructor of the change.